CaddyGlow/zmk-layout-rs/docs/keyboard_profiles.md

 - `template` *(string)* – path to the DTS template used for generation.
 - At least one entry under `layout.formatting.rows`.
 Represent each row as a table so we can extend it later (e.g., `[[layout.formatting.rows]] keys = [...]`).

+Template paths can be absolute or relative to the workspace root you provide to conversion helpers (e.g., `import_standard_file_for_profile`).
+This keeps the profile portable across repos.

 Optional:
 - `formatting.key_gap` / `formatting.base_indent`